 So, read on for the best IXL tips and tricks for your students.

-Let students lead
+Let students lead with IXL

 IXL is a great way to give students the opportunity to explore their own learning needs.
-Since the platform works intelligently to assess and guide students to improve on areas they're struggling with, it allows them freedom.
+Since the platform works intelligently to assess and guide students to improve on areas they're struggling with, it provides them with freedom.
 Teachers and parents can use the analytics to track progress and set specific goals.
 But it can be beneficial to let students explore for themselves.

-In doing this, it can offer a sense of freedom as well as a confidence-building opportunity, all while also working on curriculum-based skills that will help them reach their goals.
+In doing this, it can offer a sense of independence as well as a confidence-building opportunity, all while also working on curriculum-based skills that will help them reach their goals.
 Giving a target of a certain amount of time on IXL per week could be enough guidance, with a weekly check-in to track progress.

 Use jump a level

-This is also a useful way to model certain questions at a particular level for the entire class.
+This is also a useful method to model certain questions at a particular level for the entire class.
 You could go through and pick those that you want and leave anything you don't think will be helpful.

 Work with Google Classroom